 Wash hands after blowing your nose, coughing, sneezing, or coming into contact with mucus or contaminated objects and surfaces.

 Apply soap and water: rub soapy hands together for at least 20 seconds, rinse hands with water, and dry completely.

 Alcohol-based hand rubs: If soap and water are not available, use of an alcohol-based hand rub is a helpful interim measure until hand washing is possible.
 When using an alcohol-based hand rub, apply liquid to palm of hand, cover all surfaces of the hands with the liquid, and rub hands together until dry.

 Cover coughs and sneezes with a tissue, or cough and sneeze into your upper sleeve(s).

 Dispose of used tissues in "no-touch" wastebaskets.

 Keep the Workplace Clean

-- signs, symptoms, and complications of the flu
+- signs, symptoms, and complications of the flu;

-- policies and procedures for reporting flu symptoms, using sick leave, and returning to work
+- policies and procedures for reporting flu symptoms, using sick leave, and returning to work;

-- required work practices
+- any required work practices.